 Additionally, Prozac may result in problems if a person:

 Abruptly stopping antidepressants can lead to rebound depression, in which symptoms return more intensely than before.
-It is important for doctors to determine the difference between withdrawal symptoms and returning symptoms, such as the return of depression.
+It is important for doctors to determine the difference between withdrawal symptoms and returning symptoms, such as the recurrence of depression.

 Due to the long half-life of Prozac, it is less common for people to experience withdrawal symptoms than it is with other antidepressants.
 These symptoms may have a longer duration, but they are typically less severe.
 They may include dizziness, confusion, and headaches.